1995parham-learning/1995parham-learning.github.io/content/Tools/HCL.md

 A _block_ is a nested structure that has a _type name_, zero or more string _labels_ (e.g. identifiers), and a nested body.

 Together the structural elements create a hierarchical data structure, with attributes intended to represent the direct properties of a particular object in the calling application, and blocks intended to represent child objects of a particular object.

+## Body Content

+To support the expression of the HCL concepts in languages whose information model is a subset of HCL's, such as JSON, a _body_ is an opaque container whose content can only be accessed by providing information on the expected structure of the content.